Tutorial

 2. Prepare the page data

-For this guide, I'll be using Periodic-Table-JSON, a list of every element on the periodic table and their properties.
+As mentioned, we'll be using the periodic table as our example - it's a nice fit since some of the data is fixed and some of it isn't.
+For the element data itself, I'll be using Periodic-Table-JSON, a list of every element on the periodic table and their properties.

 Let's begin by creating a new /data